arkime/arkimeweb/_wiki/install.md

 Once the Arkime package is installed, you need to initialize the OpenSearch/Elasticsearch database.
 Most database operations are completed using the `db.pl` script located in the `/opt/arkime/db` directory.
 You'll need to provide the URL of the OpenSearch/Elasticsearch database and the password you set during the OpenSearch/Elasticsearch installation.
-If using the builtin OpenSearch/Elasticsearch certificates, you'll need to add a --insecure option if not on localhost.
+If using the builtin OpenSearch/Elasticsearch certificates, you'll need to add a --insecure option if not on the same server.
 ```
 /opt/arkime/db/db.pl --esuser admin https://localhost:9200 init
 ```